U.S. regulators partially approve Plains Cactus II crude pipeline rate structure

-NEW YORK (Reuters) - U.S. energy regulators on Monday partially approved the rate structure and terms of service for Plains All American Pipeline LP’s Cactus II crude line from the Permian basin to the Corpus Christi, Texas, area, according to a filing.
+NEW YORK, June 3 (Reuters) - U.S. energy regulators on Monday partially approved the rate structure and terms of service for Plains All American Pipeline LP’s Cactus II crude line from the Permian basin to the Corpus Christi, Texas, area, according to a filing.

 While regulators approved most conditions put forth by Plains, they declined to approve a request for the option to hold another open season to solicit shipper commitments for up to 90 percent of the pipeline’s capacity upon the expiration or early termination of service agreements.